 - Find a local Doctor in your town

 What is typhus?
 Are there different types of typhus?

 There is some confusion surrounding the term "typhus."
-Many people occasionally equate typhus with typhoid (typhoid fever).
-This is incorrect but easily understandable due to the evolving understanding of diseases and the antiquated but stubbornly adhered to terminology by the medical community.
-For example, both diseases have in common the symptom of high fever, and the major species of Rickettsia that causes endemic typhus is still termed "typhi," but the causes, transmission, and pathology of these diseases are quite different (Salmonella spp. cause typhoid).
-Another example is the term "scrub typhus."
+Many people occasionally equate typhus with typhoid (typhoid fever), which is incorrect.
+There is confusion for multiple reasons.
+Both diseases have in common the symptom of high fever, and the major species of Rickettsia that causes endemic typhus is still termed "typhi."
+However, the causes, transmission, pathology, and treatment of these diseases are quite different.
+Salmonella spp. causes typhoid fever, and this is unrelated to Rickettsia.
+Additionally confusing is the term "scrub typhus," which refers to a related but different disease.
 This disease is related to typhus but is caused by a different genus and species of bacteria and is transmitted by a different vector (see the causes section below).
 The aim of this article is to inform the reader about the two major worldwide variations of typhus, endemic and the more severe epidemic typhus.

 Find out what women really need.